“I teach zazen, I show a method,

-Master Sando Kaisen is one of the major representatives of the Soto Zen-Buddhist branch in Europe.
-This branch was founded by Master Eihei Dogen in the 13th century Japan.
-It spread in Europe in the 1960s thanks to Master Deshimaru.
-Its main function is transmitting the sitting meditation – zazen, during which the position of the body, the breathing and the attention.
+Master Sando Kaisen is one of the major representatives of the European Zen.
+He continues the tradition of a school founded by Master Eihei Dogen in the 13th century Japan.
+It spread through Europe in the 1960s thanks to Master Deshimaru.
+The main function of this school is transmitting the sitting meditation – zazen or Buddha’s sitting, which focuses on the position of the body, the breathing and the attention.

 Master Sando Kaisen – Alain Krystaszek was born in 1952 in Noyon in the Oise region of France.
 He spent his first years in his hometown, and left it at the age of eight, when his father decided to take him to Poland, his father´s home country, to be brought up there.
 Here in Wroclaw, he received strict education, and the repressive atmosphere of communism of that time left sorrowful feelings inside him.
 As he was growing up, he kept on thinking more and more intensively about the issues of injustice, anger and human ignorance.
 The Christian education, he received in Poland while he was ministering for an old bishop, provided first answers.
 When he returned to France in 1967, he became a guardian of a Noyon cathedral and a guide in the John Calvin Museum.
 He was even thinking of becoming a priest.
 But at that time he started to ponder about other things too.
 He could not accept the idea, that peace and happiness of the spirit could only exist inside the church walls, and that the outside world would be filled with suffering and ignorance.